-The 20-year-old Denmark international saw his club reject a bid from Fulham back in January and has been heavily linked with the Red Devils but is biding his time before leavingNordsjaelland center back Jores Okore has revealed that he turned down a move to Chelsea.
+The 20-year-old Denmark international saw his club reject a bid from Fulham back in January and has been heavily linked with the Red Devils but is biding his time before leavingNordsjaelland centre-back Jores Okore has revealed that he turned down a move to Chelsea.

 The Denmark international came to prominence for his club in last season's Champions League group stage and has already seen his employers reject a bid from Fulham back in January.